-Under the Basel III standardised approach for credit risk, CRM techniques are used to reduce the risk-weighted amount of credit risk exposures for capital adequacy purposes.
+Under the Basel III standardized approach for credit risk, CRM techniques are used to reduce the risk-weighted amount of credit risk exposures for capital adequacy purposes.
 Note 24 (A) to the financial statements explains credit risk in detail and also outlines Bank's policy and framework to manage it.
 As per Basel III real estate as collateral will be derecognized in five years with effect from 31 December 2014, with an additional hair cut of 10% in each year.
-At 31 December 2016, 80% (2015: 70%) hair cut is applied on real estate collateral.
+At 31 December 2017, 90% (2016: 80%) hair cut is applied on real estate collateral.

 The Bank's credit policy requires conservative minimum collateral coverage ratios, supported by top-up ratios.
 When the value of the collateral held in respect of a particular loan falls below the initial prescribed collateral coverage ratio and reaches the top up ratio threshold, the customer is requested to provide additional collateral in order to restore the prescribed collateral coverage ratio.
-Real estate collateral is valued once a year by two independent real estate valuers (the lower of the two valuations is used) and quoted shares are valued daily using current stock exchange prices for direct pledge and monthly if held through a portfolio manager.
+Real estate collateral is valued once a year by two independent real estate valuers (the lower of the two valuations is used) and quoted shares are valued daily using current stock exchange prices for direct pledge and for those held through the portfolio manager.

 In certain cases, personal/corporate guarantees from high net worth individuals or companies are also used to help secure credit facilities.
-The personal/corporate guarantees do not constitute eligible CRM techniques for capital adequacy purposes under the Basel III standardised approach.
+The CRM treatment of these guarantees for capital computation is strictly as stipulated under Basel guidelines.